 Rachel Driscoll, MS Nutrition 2015, was included in a July 23 Freeport News article.
 This summer, Driscoll worked at the Healthy Head-to-Toe Camp in the Bahamas.
 Her mentor was Professor Nyree Dardarian from the Nutrition Sciences Department.
 Driscoll is the second student from Drexel’s Nutrition Sciences Program to work at the camp after Kristen Kochenour went last year.

 The Stephen and Sandra Sheller 11th Street Family Health Services of Drexel University was mentioned in a July 27 Philadelphia Inquirer article about partnerships between lawyers and healthcare professionals to help low-income families.

-Dr. Susan Smith, associate professor and Associate Dean for Research, was quoted in a Philadelphia Inquirer article about local universities competing for health professions students.
+Susan Smith, PhD, associate professor and Associate Dean for Research, was quoted in a Philadelphia Inquirer article about local universities competing for health professions students.
 She specifically addressed current challenges in the field of physical therapy pertaining to clinical training for students.

-The Smart Cup, a device designed by Dr. Rose Ann DiMaria Ghalili and an interdisciplinary team from Drexel, was featured in the latest issue of Exel Magazine.
+The Smart Cup, a device designed by Rose Ann DiMaria Ghalili and an interdisciplinary team from Drexel, was featured in the latest issue of Exel Magazine.
 The Smart Cup accurately measures patients’ consumption of liquid supplements in the hospital and could be used to ward off malnutrition and undernutrition, especially in older adults.

-Dr. Stella Volpe, professor and Chair of the Nutrition Sciences Department, was interviewed as a guest on “In Focus” on WPHL-TV (MY PHL-17) on August 9 to discuss the Philly Play Program that’s helping kids in the city be more physically active.
+Stella Volpe, PhD, professor and Chair of the Nutrition Sciences Department, was interviewed as a guest on “In Focus” on WPHL-TV (MY PHL-17) on August 9 to discuss the Philly Play Program that’s helping kids in the city be more physically active.